Mauro Leonardi: Biography

 He was ordained a priest by John Paul II in 1988 and lived in Rome.
 Since 2015 he lives in the suburban district of the Italian capital, where he does his pastoral work.
-He's collaborates in the formation of a non-profit organization and with a suburban parish.
+He collaborates in the formation of a non-profit organization and with a suburban parish.

 His first novel is Quare, a science fiction novel (Ares, 2000).
 In 2003 he released Half an hour of prayer (in Italian Mezz'ora di orazione, Ares).
 In 2011 comes to light Like Jesus (in Italian Come Gesù, Ares), which gives its name to his blog.
 In 2012 he released his second novel, Abelis (Lindau).
 The Lord of Dreams (in Italian Il Signore dei Sogni, Ares, 2015) is his last essay.
-From 6 December 2013 to 11 November 2016 he publishes on his blog, a collection of 152 poems, entitled The diary of Paci (in Italian Il diario di Paci).
+From 6 December 2013 to 11 November 2016, he published on his blog a collection of 152 poems, entitled The diary of Paci (in Italian Il diario di Paci).
 The most famous poem is "Love is not enough to love" (in Italian L'amore non basta per amare), erroneously attributed to Frida Kahlo.
 In 2020 he wrote an essay entitled "Le religioni spiegate ai giovani.
 Convivenza e dialogo nella diversità" (in english "Religions explained to young people.
 Coexistence and dialogue in diversity) for Diarkos.

 Activity

-His blog Come Gesù (in English Like Jesus) is online since 2011.
+His blog Come Gesù (in English Like Jesus) has been online since 2011.
 He writes regularly in some Spanish and Italian newspapers as an Agi (A Governmental information agency), the Italian edition of Metro International and in the daily newspaper of the Episcopal Conference of Italy (Avvenire).
 He writes columns on several family weeklies (Novella 2000, Gente, MIO).
-He also intervened during some television broadcasts of entertainment and current debate.
+He also intervened during some television broadcasts of entertainment and current debates.